DIUANA/Plexos_Flow_Files/README.md

 The output from https://github.com/tuberculo/incremental is also managed in the scripts to generate the flow input data for Plexos.

 # Description
+The basic files must be saved into Original folder.

+It is necessary to download one extra file that is missing: **Vazões_Diárias_1931_2019.xlsx** from https://sintegre.ons.org.br

-There are X scripts including the starting one which loads the essential packages and files.
+There are X scripts that will work upon the files stored in the Original folder

 Scripts are divided based on actions they are realizing.